 Open the hood of your Cadillac by pulling the hood release under the dashboard.
 Once you hear the hood pop open you can stop pulling on the cable.
 Move the the front of the vehicle and lift up the hood.

 Locate the battery.
 Some Cadillac vehicles have a plastic cover on top of the battery.
 Remove the screws that hold the battery cover in place.
 Remove the battery cover.

 You can also use the POSITIVE jump starting terminal to charge the battery.
 In newer Cadillac vehicles it is better to charge the battery from this post.
 Check in your owners manual.

+Connect your battery charger.
 Connect the red clamp on the postive terminal.
 Connect the black clamp on the negative terminal.

 Allow the battery to charge for a few hours.
 Monitor the vehcile for the first couple of hours and do not leave the vehcile unattended.
 If the battery overheats during charging disconnect the charger.
 We recommened to use a Smart Charger to prevent the battery from overheating.